ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts.md

 ## Creating a dictionary with a DDL query

-Dictionaries can be created with [DDL queries](../../../sql-reference/statements/create/dictionary.md).
-This does not require any additional records in a server configuration file.
-This allows dictionaries to be worked with as first-class entities, like tables or views.
+Dictionaries can be created with [DDL queries](../../../sql-reference/statements/create/dictionary.md), and this is the recommended method because with DDL created dictionaries:
+- No additional records are added to server configuration files
+- The dictionaries can be worked with as first-class entities, like tables or views
+- Data can be read directly, using familiar SELECT rather than dictionary table functions
+- The dictionaries can be easily renamed

 ## Creating a dictionary with a configuration file